 3. Stair Training

 This aerobic exercise primarily targets your calves, hamstrings, glutes, and quads.
 Apart from toning your lower body, it boosts the stamina of your cardiovascular system.
-Walk up and down the stairs for 15–20 minutes at a steady pace.
-Gradually increase the time to 30 minutes and your speed to a faster rate.
+Walk up and down the stairs for

 4. Butt Kicks